 Early Detection & Rapid Response

-The Early Detection & Rapid Response (EDRR) Network of Ontario is a joint program developed by the Ontario Invasive Plant Council and the Invasive Species Centre in 2015.
+The Early Detection & Rapid Response (EDRR) Network of Ontario was a joint program developed by the Ontario Invasive Plant Council and the Invasive Species Centre in 2015.
 It has covered five different regions in Ontario, engaging over 16 000 people across Peel Region, Halton Region, Sault Ste.
 Marie and Thunder Bay.

 Need to report an invasive plant?
 Click here for more info: https://www.ontarioinvasiveplants.ca/invasive-plants/report-a-plant/.